 The Japan travel bubble: What and who?

 Special alert!
-January 14, 2021: Entry to Japan will be suspended for all countries and regions, from January 14 to February 7, 2021, due to concerns over the spread of COVID-19.
+Entry to Japan has been suspended for all countries and regions, from January 14 until further notice, due to concerns over the spread of COVID-19.
 This ban includes business travel.

-Japanese citizens and foreign residents of Japan will be exempt from this measure, and in principle will still be able to return to Japan, subject to negative COVID-19 tests and a strict 14-day quarantine.
+Japanese citizens and foreign residents of Japan will be exempt from this measure, and in principle will still be able to return to Japan, subject to negative COVID-19 tests and a strict 14-day quarantine, among other requirements.

 Note: All information below is overriden by the new travel bans detailed above.
 The Business and Residence Tracks have been temporarily suspended.

 Japan’s borders are not yet fully open.
-As of the time of writing, they remain closed to tourists and short-term visitors—and this is expected to continue to be the case until at least spring in 2021.
+As of the time of writing, they remain closed to tourists and short-term visitors—and this is expected to continue to be the case for a while yet.

 Japan has created a limited “travel bubble” with the following other Asian countries: